Thursday, May 31, 2018

 The brick panels on the Commerce Street side are the backs of the fireplaces inside.

-In the decade following the Revolution the village of Greenwich was still a quiet hamlet, surrounded by farms and country estates.
-In 1799 Joshua Isaacs began construction of his substantial free-standing home at the corner of the recently opened Bedford and Commerce Streets.
+In the decade following the Revolution, the village of Greenwich was still a quiet hamlet, surrounded by farms and country estates.
+In 1799, Joshua Isaacs began construction of his substantial free-standing home at the corner of the recently opened Bedford and Commerce Streets.

-Completed the following year, Isaacs's 25-foot residence was faced in clapboards.
+Completed the following year, Isaacs's 25-foot-wide residence was faced in clapboards.
 The Dutch-style gambrel roof echoed the architecture of a generation earlier.
 Other elements, like the simple Federal-style doorway, brought the home up to date.

-Almost immediately Isaacs lost his property in bankruptcy; but it was rescued by his son-in-law, Harmon Hendricks in 1801.
+Almost immediately, Isaacs lost his property in bankruptcy; but it was rescued by his son-in-law, Harmon Hendricks in 1801.
 Hendricks was called by The New York Times more than a century later, "one of the pioneers in the iron and metal business."

-The Book of Jewish Lists claims "The first millionaire in America...was Harmon Hendricks, a Sephardic Jew who founded America's first copper rolling mill in the late 1700s."
+The Book of Jewish Lists claims, "The first millionaire in America...was Harmon Hendricks, a Sephardic Jew who founded America's first copper rolling mill in the late 1700s."
 Hendricks and his brother, Solomon, whose office was on South William Street, were the New York agents of Paul Revere.

-A staunch patriot (newspapers refered to him as having been "in favor of the revolution"), when the Government was in drastic need of metal during the War of 1812, Hendricks teamed with Joshua Isaacs to organize a copper rolling mill in Belleville, New Jersey.
+A staunch patriot (newspapers referred to him as having been "in favor of the revolution"), when the Government was in drastic need of metal during the War of 1812, Hendricks teamed with Joshua Isaacs to organize a copper rolling mill in Belleville, New Jersey.
 It was at the Hendricks plant that the copper boilers for Robert Fulton's steam-powered vessels were made.

 No. 77 next became home to the Haff family.
 John Peter Haff, Jr. was a well-respected attorney.
 He and his wife, the former Ann Eliza Stillwell, had seven children.
 So solid was his reputation that Dr. J. Wheeler, "occulist," placed an advertisement for the "superior efficacy of Dr. Wheeler's Treatment of diseased eyes over all others" in November 1839, he listed among his references "John P. Haff, Esq.
 77 Bedford st."